jeekkd/blog/content/posts/personal-backup-solution.md

 After some testing I came up with the following configuration.
 I installed Restic and Swaks from my distribution repository, wrote a script to handle automated backups of my files to each of the backend repositories I need, and then scheduled the backups to run on a user level systemd timer.

 Warning!
 If you use my script and service file, read through everything below carefully and assure you adjust it to your setup.
+Assure Restic and Swaks is installed.

 Create the timer and service file under .config/systemd/user/ then run the below commands.